 How to Make Paper Cherry Blossom Flowers

-First, cut out your cardstock, tissue paper, or crepe paper using the free SVG, DXF, or PDF files in my resource library.
+First, cut out your cardstock, tissue paper, or crepe paper using Design #94 which is the free SVG, DXF, or PDF files in my resource library.
 Feel free to resize the cherry blossom to meet your needs, but note there are two different sizes of petals and you should try to keep their size the same relative to one another.
-Also note that there are two different centers—one is more detailed and complicated, and works better for larger cherry blossoms.
+Also, note that there are two different centers—one is more detailed and complicated, and works better for larger cherry blossoms.

 IMPORTANT NOTE: If you’re not sure how to upload an SVG file to Cricut Design Space, or you’re having issues (such as getting a message that says “unsupported file”), please watch my free training series, The Joy of SVGs.
 It will help you SO much!